Impact Report vs Annual Report for Non-Profits

 Choosing a Format That Matches Your Reality

-The question isn't which format is better in theory, it's what your org can realistically support.
+The question isn't which format is better in theory.
+It's what your org can realistically support right now.

-Not sure which fits your org right now, or whether your current report is doing what it needs to do?
+Not sure which fits your org, or whether your current report is doing what it needs to do?

 The Annual Report Checkpoint is a free self-assessment across five key areas that helps you get an honest read before you invest time, budget, or team energy into building anything.